“If you’re looking to learn as much as you can about a dental exam, you will love this guide.”— Dr. Reza Khazaie, DDS, Prosthodontist

 12. The dentist will perform a dental cleaning.

-In many dental offices, ultrasonic cleaning equipment removes the unwanted tartar buildup.
+In many dental offices, ultrasonic cleaning equipment removes unwanted tartar buildup.
 After this is done, the teeth will be polished.

 The data collected at a comprehensive dental exam is used to set a baseline for your overall dental health.
 The dentist will use this information to create a treatment plan for any issues that the dentist uncovered at the exam.
 In addition, the dentist will determine your recall appointments based on your overall oral health.